 Follow his blog posts

-Boris Rubarth works as a product manager in the area of Software Logistics and is responsible for the Software Update Manager (SUM) and the Software Logistics Toolset (SL Toolset).
+Boris Rubarth works as a product manager in the area of Software Logistics and is responsible for the Software Update Manager (SUM).

 Boris has written numerous blogs and training courses on SAP topics and is the author of several books.